-As of September 30, 2014, accrued dividends totaled \$5.8 million, which was paid to stockholders on October 15, 2014.
+As of June 30, 2015, accrued dividends totaled \$7.9 million, which was paid to stockholders on July 15, 2015.

-The declaration of any future cash dividend is at the discretion of the Board of Directors and will depend on the Company's financial condition, results of operations, capital requirements, business conditions and other factors, as well as a determination that cash dividends are in the best interests of the Company's stockholders.
+The declaration of any future cash dividends is at the discretion of the Board of Directors and will depend on the Company's financial condition, results of operations, capital requirements, business conditions and other factors, as well as a determination that cash dividends are in the best interests of the Company's stockholders.
 The Company anticipates that the cash used for future dividends will come from its current domestic cash and cash generated from ongoing U.S. operations.
 If cash held by the Company's international subsidiaries is needed for the payment of dividends, the Company may be required to accrue and pay U.S. taxes to repatriate the funds.

-Under the 2004 Plan, RSU awards contain rights to receive dividend equivalents, which entitle employees who hold RSUs to the same dividend value per share as holders of common stock.
-The dividend equivalents are accrued quarterly during the vesting periods of the RSUs and paid to the employees when the awards vest.
-Dividend equivalents accrued on the RSUs are forfeited if the employees do not fulfill their service requirement during the vesting periods.
-As of September 30, 2014, accrued dividend equivalents totaled \$0.5 million.
+Under the Company's stock plans, outstanding RSU awards contain rights to receive cash dividend equivalents, which entitle employees who hold RSUs to the same dividend value per share as holders of common stock.
+The dividend equivalents are accrued quarterly during the vesting periods of the RSUs and are payable to the employees when the awards vest.
+Dividend equivalents accrued on the outstanding RSUs are forfeited if the employees do not fulfill their service requirement during the vesting periods.
+As of June 30, 2015 and December 31, 2014, accrued dividend equivalents totaled \$1.8 million and \$0.8 million, respectively.